Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/How to add configurations.md

 For example in the settings.yml you have

 ```
-system:
+security:
   enableLogin: 'true'
 ```

-To have this via an environment variable you would have ``SYSTEM_ENABLELOGIN``
+To have this via an environment variable you would have ``SECURITY_ENABLELOGIN``

 The Current list of settings is